timeplus-io/docs/docs/proton-kafka.md

 There are some limitations for the Kafka-based external streams, because Timeplus doesn’t control the storage or the data format for the external stream.

-1. The UI wizard only support JSON or TEXT.
+1. The UI wizard to setup Kafka External Stream only supports JSON or TEXT.
 To use Avro, Protobuf, or schema registry service, you need the SQL DDL.
 2. `_tp_time` is available in the external streams (since Proton 1.3.30). `_tp_append_time` is set only when message timestamp is an append time.
 3. Unlike normal streams, there is no historical storage for the external streams.
-Hence you cannot run `table(my_ext_stream)`or `settings query_mode='table'` To access data even before you create the external stream, you can use `WHERE _tp_time >'2023-01-15'` to travel to a specific timestamp in the past, or use `SETTINGS seek_to='earliest'`.
+In recent versions, you can run `table(kafka_ext_stream)` but it will scan all messages in the topic, unless you are running a `count()`.
+If you need to frequently run query for historical data, you can use a Materialized View to query the Kafka External Stream and save the data in Timeplus columnar or row storage.
+This will improve the query performance.
 4. There is no retention policy for the external streams in Timeplus.
 You need to configure the retention policy on Kafka/Confluent/Redpanda.
 If the data is no longer available in the external systems, they cannot be searched in Timeplus either.